doonfrs/transfer-cyberpanel-server/README.md

 > **Important Note**: Before starting, it is recommended to take a snapshot of both the source and destination servers to ensure data safety.

+### 🌟 Please Star the Repo!

+If you find this plugin helpful, please consider starring the repository ⭐!
+Your support helps others discover this tool and motivates further improvements.

 ## Why Use This Script?

 This script offers a robust alternative to CyberPanel’s built-in transfer functionality, addressing common issues and improving performance: